Kaiwol1990/Mechaduino/Mechaduino/README.md

 - menu entry for generating an step response
 - deleted all modes other then position
 - changed all float to integer operations
-- added some filtering to the coil current setting
+- changed the frequency of the PID loop to 5 kHz
-- changed the frequency of the PID loop to 15-20 kHz
+- changed the PWM resolution from 8 bit to 9 bit
-- changed the PWM resolution from 8 bit to 10 bit
+- GUI to watch and calibrate the Mechaduino
-- Processing script to display the step resonse
+- state controller for velocity part gives smoother motion
 - PID autotuning